UCF/Athena-Framework/CONTRIBUTING.md

 - 2 spaces (no tabs)
 - Don't use [jQuery event alias convenience methods](https://github.com/jquery/jquery/blob/master/src/event/alias.js) (such as `$().focus()`).
 Instead, use [`$().trigger(eventType, ...)`](https://api.jquery.com/trigger/) or [`$().on(eventType, ...)`](https://api.jquery.com/on/), depending on whether you're firing an event or listening for an event.
 (For example, `$().trigger('focus')` or `$().on('focus', function (event) { /* handle focus event */ })`) We do this to be compatible with custom builds of jQuery where the event aliases module has been excluded.

-## License

-All code published to the Athena Framework, including code merged in via pull requests, is licensed under the [MIT License](https://github.com/UCF/Athena-Framework/blob/master/LICENSE), except for included third-party assets (such as webfonts) which may have their own separate licenses.